dollkirk/PROGRAMMING-HAND-IN/TUTORIAL_FOUR.md

 ![Screenshot 2022-11-24 214839](https://user-images.githubusercontent.com/114989045/203867151-18b607b9-0fac-4e8a-a48f-8ac8733cbe4f.png)

+To trigger this transform of opening the door to doorOpenPos, create a new C# script called PressurePlateTrigger and attach it to the pressure plate.

+Create 2  public variables, one that is referencing the DoorController script we created earlier with the transforms called DoorControllerScript, and one that is a boolean called cubeDoor set to false.

+Create a new function called OntriggerEnter.
+This means that if the Key object collides with the desired collider, the following actions will happen that are in this function.

+in this function, create an if statement to check if the Key object is colliding with the correct collider.
+We can do this by comparing the tag of the collider object as shown below.

+To make this CompareTag fucntion work, we have to go back into the Unity editor and create a new tag called "PressurePlate" and assign the pressure plate objects to this tag.

+If it is the correct tag of "PressurePlate", the variable

-#### TEMPORARY KEY:
+#### TEMPORARY OPEN KEY:

 To add to this pressure plate door, we can make the door open for a set time when the key is placed on the plate and then close after that set time.

-We can also
+To do this, we can use the